MatthN/MatthN.github.io/_posts/2024-03-02-Predicting-house-prices.markdown

 ---

 ## Loading the Data and Initial Exploration
+The data that we will be working with is available on Kaggle [here](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques).
 We begin by loading the data and setting aside the label in a separate variable `y`.

 ```python